-You can obtain paper copies of this Offering Circular and the documents incorporated by reference herein without charge by contacting our Fixed-Income Securities Marketing Group, Fannie Mae, 3900 Wisconsin Avenue, NW, Washington D.C.
-20016, telephone: (202) 752-7115.
-You may also read and copy any document we file with or furnish to the SEC by visiting the SEC's Public Reference Room at 100 F Street, NE, Washington D.C.
-20549; telephone 1-800-SEC-0330 for further information.
+You can obtain paper copies of this Offering Circular and the documents incorporated by reference herein without charge by contacting our Fixed-Income Marketing and Investor Relations Group, Fannie Mae, 1100 15th Street, NW, Washington D.C.
+20005, telephone: (202) 752-7115.
+You may obtain copies of the documents we file with or furnish to the SEC by accessing the SEC's website at www.sec.gov.

 You may obtain copies of this Offering Circular and any supplements or amendments from Dealers where it is lawful to do so.
-In connection with the initial distribution of an issue of Debt Securities other than Benchmark Bills and Short-Term Notes, you also should obtain the applicable Pricing Supplement from the Dealers for the Issue.
+In connection with the initial distribution of an issue of Debt Securities other than Benchmark Bills and Short-Term Notes, you also should obtain the applicable Pricing Supplement from the Dealers for the issue.